 I love train journeys, so I jumped at the chance of taking the night train to Luleå from Stockholm.
 On a train you are travelling, not just going from one place to another.
 You get a real sense of the place you’re passing through and the distance you’ve travelled in a way you don’t experience on a plane.
 And, of course, you can watch the landscape as it passes by.
-So I was very excited to take the night train from Stockholm to Luleå, as part of a trip to Swedish Lapland, in the far north of Sweden.

 The Night Train To Luleå

 The train left Stockholm a little before 11 o’clock in the evening.
 Our group was accommodated in 3-berth sleepers (small but perfectly adequate), but there seemed to be a whole range of other options, from seats to deluxe cabins.
 We found our cabins and sorted out our bunks.
 Then, in the customary fashion of travel writers, we headed for the bar.